isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-unlock-wksp.md

 ---
 description: Administrators can configure Data Workbench to allow only certain users to change certain workspaces.
-seo-description: Administrators can configure Data Workbench to allow only certain users to change certain workspaces.
-seo-title: Unlocking a workspace
 solution: Analytics
 title: Unlocking a workspace
 topic: Data workbench